zhadyrassyn/100-days-of-code/log.md

 **Today's Progress**: Got and introduction of SOLID principle and basics of DI.

 **Thoughts** I was invited by my friend to his house to have fun.
 So I had a little time to study.

+### Day 8: 17 December, Sunday(2017)

+**Today's Progress**: Better understood about DI in Spring, types of DI, qualifiers.
+Participated in codeforces(1/6)

+**Thoughts** Learned something in springframework course.
+The solution for 2 problem failed unfortunately.
+Decided to add one more goal to my challenge.
+I want to do projects, because I am a software developer, am I?
+My first side project will be to create a personal blog.